 Compared to St. Vitus Cathedral in Prague, this Gothic cathedral is considered one of the best of its kind in the Czech Republic and in Central Europe.

-Explore inside and admire the tall ceilings and giant frescos dating back to the 14th century towards the back of the cathedral.
-The details are superb and the story that goes along with it makes the entire experience even more appreciative.
+Explore inside and admire the tall ceilings and giant frescos dating back to the 14th century.
+The details are superb, and the story that goes along with it makes the entire experience even more appreciative.

 Be sure to check out the terraces outside of the cathedral for an incredible view of Kutna Hora.
 The best lighting for photos is in the morning, be sure not to miss it!

-The Italian Court held a very important role in the history of Kutna Hora.
+The Italian Court held a very important role in the city history.
 It was the place of the royal residence as well as the mint.
 Since Kutna Hora was a silver mining town it only makes sense that they made their currency here.
 The walls around the Italian court were used as a fortification, storage, and making silver coins.

 At the end of the tour, there is a fun interactive activity where you can dress up like the mint workers and make your very own coin!
 While you probably won’t have much luck using this coin as currency today, it was still a fun experience.